 To Readers of April Parish Magazine

 Apologies to readers of April magazine where I mentioned that Graham Bathe would be giving a talk on the First World War training grounds on Salisbury Plain, when it should have read Martin Brown.
-Martin has now agreed a date for his talk which is Friday 13th September.
-7.30 pm at the Dilton Memorial hall.
+Martin has now agreed a date for his talk which is Friday 13th September 2019 at 7.30 pm at the Dilton Memorial hall.
 Posters to follow.

 On the 29th March, the history society were treated to an engrossing historical account on the life of “Lettice”, Countess of Leicestershire, from author Nicola Tallis, with the promise of more to come around November when her latest book is due to be published.
 Nicola has promised to keep us posted as to possible speakers who we may find of interest.

 You may remember that Sally Hendry has kindly agreed to present her talk on The Westbury Workhouse which will take place at 7.30 pm on Friday 3rd May at the Memorial Hall.
 Sally’s talk will follow the History Societies AGM, which will no doubt have us all on the edge of our seats and ready for something a little more interesting.

 May I remind readers that our “Oral History” project sis now ready to start and anyone interested in contributing should again contact myself or any committee member.
 This project really should enable so many memories, which may seem unimportant to to those who retain them, but in time could provide so much insight into how our previous generations managed their day to day lives.

 I can vouch for the value of this type of exercise from my limited experience when interviewing some villagers who lived through WW2 and who had so many interesting little insights as to how real life carried on, rather than the sometimes tedious official accounts.